Educational Video

 Instructor-produced educational videos are an important component of online courses that enhance learning and student success when they are made well.
-It is important to know which types of video to use in an online course, and how to create effective educational videos.
+It is important to know which types of video to use in an online acourse, and how to create effective educational videos.

 Be sure to visit our page on Creating Effective Educational Video.

-A narrated Powerpoint lecture consists of your voice lecturing over a Powerpoint presentation.
-This method is very effective and has the advantage of leveraging your existing Powerpoint presentations.
-Narrated Powerpoint lecture videos provide a good balance between audio and video cognitive channels to enhance learning.
+A narrated PowerPoint lecture consists of your voice lecturing over a PowerPoint presentation.
+This method is very effective and has the advantage of leveraging your existing PowerPoint presentations.
+Narrated PowerPoint lecture videos provide a good balance between audio and video cognitive channels to enhance learning.

 It is highly recommended that you use a headset microphone for best quality.
 Contact our office to obtain a quality headset.